-Villa d’Este, as I had imagined (after watching its glimpse in the Hollywood movie Lizzie McGuire) to be grand, majestic and awe-inspiring.
-But it turned out to be something more than that, something far magical and unrealistic.
+Villa d este as I had imagined (after watching its glimpse in the Hollywood movie Lizzie McGuire) was grand, majestic and awe-inspiring.

-The detailed Villa d’Este dates from the mid 16th century when Cardinal Ippolito d’Este decided to make changes to the convent he was given, upon his appointment as the governor of Tivoli, Italy.
+The detailed Villa d’Este dates back its foundation to the mid 16th century when Cardinal Ippolito d’Este decided to make changes to the convent he was given, upon his appointment as the governor of Tivoli, Italy.

 A member of an influential family and a lover of the finest things in life, d’Este commissioned his architect to build a new, grand residence filled with everything that money could buy and from what he could take from the nearby abandoned Hadrian’s Villa.
 What resulted was one of the most magnificent examples of Renaissance architecture and gardens ever built.

-There is so much to see and admire that not only would you frolic through the gardens, that takes you to some fairy-tale like trance, with your mouth wide open for hours, as you slowly meander through its premises, but you’d also take in sweeping views of Lazio, and wonder what life could be like, living in one such place.
+There is so much to see and admire that not only would you frolic through the gardens that take you to some fairy-tale-like trance, as you slowly meander through its premises, but you also take in sweeping views of Lazio, and wonder what life could be like, living at such a place.

 Some Factual Mumbo-Jumbo

 - Tickets to Villa d’Este are €8 full-price and €4 for a reduced ticket.
 You can purchase them ahead of time, but usually, the line isn’t too bad.